RodRitter/Evennia-Doodads/Evennia Mudlet Mapper/README.md

 ```

 If you prefer, you can manually set an area at `area_name` in the GMCP object instead of having nested rooms.

-3. You will need to either manually set coordinates for rooms, or use a custom `tunnel` command to auto-generate coordinates.
-You can find

 ### Step-by-step: The Mapper character